aaronhumerickhouse/farm_compare/Selenium Execution Strategy.md

 #Selenium: to Saas or not to Saas
+If you aren't interested in the exact details, a ['tldr'](https://github.com/aaronhumerickhouse/farm_compare/blob/master/tl%3Bdr%20Selenium%20Execution%20Strategy.md) is posted.

 ##Introduction
-Having recently joined Sport Ngin as an Automation Engineer, I needed to choose a strategy to execute an Automation Regression Suite.
-With the vastness that are our web applications, we need to be able to perform Automated Regression Tests in a way that avoids disrupting development workflow without sacrificing the value it provides.
+Having recently joined Sport Ngin as an Automation Engineer, I was tasked with choosing a strategy to execute an Automation Regression Suite.
+We need to be able to perform a largue suite of Automated UI Regression Tests in a way that avoids disrupting development workflow without sacrificing the value it provides.
 Thankfully there are tools that aim to balance usefulness and unobtrusiveness.
-I'm going to talk specifically about tools based around Selenium WebDriver.
-Selenium Grid 2 easily allows for testing multiple browsers on multiple computers.
-There's BrowserStack and Sauce Labs which are SaaS services that run on top of Selenium Grid 2 utilizing Amazon's AWS EC2 instances.
-There are also other tools that help create distributive systems, such as Jenkins.
+In my experience, the slower these tests take to run, the less likely it is for developers to run them as necessary.
+I've become more frustrated by debugging issues simply because the time it takes to get to the critical part.
+It also becomes harder to debug when a test doesn't behave the same way locally as it does when executing.
+We all know the 'it works on my machine' syndrome.
+When all of this is happening, it becomes easy for an Automation effort to fail.
 I've created a handful of Automation Frameworks in the past and have run them on a local server farm as well as in Sauce Labs and in BrowserStack.
-Comparing these four strategies, I need to find a balance that is right for Sport Ngin.
+I need to find a balance that is right for Sport Ngin.

 ###Tool Selection
-I wanted to look at running tests on our own infrastructure comparing it to paying a company to run them for us.
+I wanted to look at running tests on our own infrastructure and compare it to paying for a SaaS service.
 These four tools are all created or designed in order to test on multiple browsers and operating systems in different ways.
 <dl>
-<dt>Distributed Build using Jenkins</dt>
+<dt>Distributed Build using <a href="http://www.jenkincs-ci.org" target="_blank">Jenkins</a></dt>
 <dd>This is running Selenium tests on multiple machines with Jenkins handling the distributions through its' jobs.
 This is the closest performance to running a test locally and can be very effective if set up correctly.</dd>
-<dt>Selenium Grid 2</dt>
+<dt><a href="https://code.google.com/p/selenium/wiki/Grid2" target="_blank">Selenium Grid 2</a></dt>
 <dd>Selenium Grid 2 was chosen because it was created to perform parallel testing on multiple browsers and operating systems.
-This is the tool that tools like Sauce Labs are built on.</dd>
+This is the tool that services like Sauce Labs are built on.</dd>
-<dt>Sauce Labs</dt>
+<dt><a href="http://www.saucelabs.com" target="_blank">Sauce Labs</a></dt>
 <dd>This Saas based service is used by companies such as Salesforce and Twitter.
 This is one of the leading methods to perform remote Selenium testing in parallel.</dd>
-<dt>BrowserStack</dt>
+<dt><a href="http://www.browserstack.com" target="_blank">BrowserStack</a></dt>
 <dd>This Saas based service is used by companies such as Microsoft and jQuery.
 BrowserStack seems to be the main competitor to Sauce Labs.</dd>
 </dl>